 Nothing Entitles You to a Job or Career

 Just because you have a pedigree, held a senior position, or made a decent salary doesn’t guarantee that any of this will continue or reemerge.
 Look no further than the tragic case of Enron some 15 years ago as evidence of that.

 The real estate and banking sectors 10short years ago further assure us that this statement is true.
 You may be at a point of restart where it is going to take a net present look at who you are today and what you must offer, to get hired.

 Drop the entitlement and high expectations and focus on the reality at hand.
 You can’t get back into the corner office if you can’t get into the building.

 The Book and Its Cover

 That person of whom you’re thinking right now, the one who has a job, may just have a little something that could help you right now.
 Maybe they’re not educated to your extent.
 Perhaps they aren’t relatively street smart as well.

-Your wardrobe is fit for a Kardashian.
-They shop at Kohl’s.
-You’re articulate and outgoing, while they’re not as glib and a bit socially shy.
+Your wardrobe is fit for a Kardashian; they shop at Kohl’s.
+You’re articulate and outgoing, while they’re not as glib and are a bit socially shy.
 So what is it then?
 Maybe they:

 - Have a positive mental outlook.
 They can find the good in most everyone and everything.

 - Can tell their story to others in a compelling and memorable way.